Royniel/INFO6150-WebDesign-Project/README.md

 10. **Custom Styling**: While not a Bootstrap component, the code demonstrates how to extend Bootstrap's default styles with custom CSS for a unique look.

+### signup.html

+1. **Container**: Provides a responsive fixed-width container for the signup form, ensuring proper alignment on all devices.

+2. **Card**: Used for the main content area, offering a clean, boxed layout that highlights the signup form.

+3. **Form**: Structures input fields and buttons for user interaction, enhancing usability with built-in validation features.

+4. **Form-row**: Creates a row of form elements, used to group first name and last name inputs side by side.

+5. **Form-group**: Organizes form elements with proper spacing, improving the overall aesthetic of the signup form.

+6. **Form-control**: Applies Bootstrap's custom styles to form inputs for a consistent look across all input fields.

+7. **Col-md-6**: Used within the form-row to create two equal-width columns for first name and last name inputs on medium-sized screens and up.

+8. **Button**: Styled submit button using Bootstrap's button classes with custom hover effects for better user experience.

+9. **Text Utilities**: Classes like `text-center` for easy text alignment of the form title and login link.

+10. **Spacing Utilities**: Margin classes (e.g., `mt-3`) for consistent spacing between elements, contributing to a clean layout.

+11. **Flexbox Utilities**: Used within the container class for centering the signup card vertically and horizontally.

 ### forgetpassword.html

 1. **Container**: Provides a responsive fixed-width container for page content, ensuring proper alignment on all devices.